Google will delete your account if you haven’t logged in for 2 years

-In a Tuesday announcement the company stated they are updating their inactive account policies and plan to begin deleting accounts which have not been used or signed into for at least two years.
+In a Tuesday announcement, the company stated they are updating their inactive account policies and plan to begin deleting accounts that have not been used or signed into for at least two years.
 They state inactive accounts are more likely to be compromised leading to identity theft and/or unwanted content like spam.

 Google added if a user has an existing subscription, such as a news publication, that is considered account activity and your account will not be impacted.
 They will also not delete any business or school-associated accounts.